Sainsbury's: Sainsbury's Welcome Break Partnership

-- Sainsbury's Euro Garages Partnership
+Sainsbury's Euro Garages Partnership

-Sainsbury's trialed franchising its convenience store format to Euro Garages who planned to operate six small stores within its service stations, replacing some of its hundreds of SPAR stores, the first time Sainsbury's has trusted a third party to operate a Sainsbury's store since 2006.
+Sainsbury's trialed franchising its convenience store format to Euro Garages, which planned to operate six small stores within its service stations, replacing some of its hundreds of SPAR stores, the first time Sainsbury's has trusted a third party to operate a Sainsbury's store since 2006.
 Beginning in Blackburn in 2016 Sainsbury's re-trained EuroGarages staff of 15 to operate the convenience store and later followed with stores in Heathrow and Bury.
 In February 2018 Sainsbury's issued a statement calling a mutual end to the trial: "following a commercial review, a joint decision has been made to bring the trial to a close."
 In 2019, the partnership was continued with a new format called "Sainsbury's on the Go" aimed at travellers, carrying travel and snack products.
 These stores were opened in spaces at former Little Chef restaurants and in the petrol stations, replacing SPAR.
 In October 2020, the Issa Brothers bought ASDA and rebranded some stores to "ASDA on the Move" and the ones in the former Little Chef restaurants to SPAR.
 Few stores remain in the petrol stations, waiting for a rebrand whilst others in the former restaurants are now empty.

-- Sainsbury's Club Store
+Sainsbury's Club Store

 Not to be confused with SavaCentre stores, this was a one-off store at Castle Court in Bristol, designed purely to satisfy an existing planning requirement.
 Shoppers were only allowed to enter the store if registered members and resident within a 20 mile radius.
 This was due to having been opened by wholesaler Nurdin and Peacock (now part of Booker Group) in 1995 as a 'Cargo Club' members only store similar in format to Costco.
 Within a year new planning permission was obtained and all membership and residence options were dropped, the store was renamed and has been a regular supermarket since.